metaterminal/metaterminal.fyi/content/puzzles/_index.md

 + [An Afternoon With Pirates](https://www.brownpuzzlehunt.com/puzzle/pirates) (event)
 + [An Evening With Atlach-Nacha](https://www.brownpuzzlehunt.com/puzzle/atlach-nacha) (event)

+### The Katz Card Set (2023)

+In the run-up to Brown Puzzlehunt, the writing team put together some items to give to a puzzler who also taught on campus: Dan Katz.
+This was somewhere on the spectrum between "doing a nice thing" and "an interesting guerrilla marketing strategy" and "actively trying to screw with Dan".

+Included in these items were a [collection of puzzles](card-set).

 ### A Very Metaphorical British Dystopia (2021)

 This was a Christmas gift for a friend of mine, Rusty.
 The theme is based on the BBC show The Prisoner.
 After you've solved the first metapuzzle (Number Six), you can open the Green Dome.